-Your SAT Scores Are a More Useful Measurement for You If:
+SAT Scores Are a More Useful Measurement If:

-You’re Planning on Applying to Colleges That Require Standardized Test Scores
+You're Planning to Apply to Colleges That Require Standardized Test Scores

-You’ll have to make judgments about where to apply based on your scores if the colleges where you’re applying consider them in their admissions decisions.
-Your SAT scores will give you a rough estimate of your admissions chances at different colleges.
-By comparing them to the statistics, you can set improvement goals for yourself or make an informed choice not to waste time applying to extremely selective schools because your scores aren’t high enough.
+If the colleges where you're applying consider SAT scores in their admissions decisions, you'll have to make judgments about where to apply based on your performance.
+Your SAT scores will help you estimate your admissions chances at different colleges.
+After comparing them to the statistics, you can set logical improvement goals or make an informed choice not to waste time applying to schools that are too selective based on their average score ranges.

 You Have a Low GPA

-Having a low GPA means you should consider your SAT scores more seriously as a measurement of your ability.
-Your scores may be your only ticket to college admission.
-High scores can make a big impact on your chances even if your overall performance in high school wasn’t great.
-If you end up getting high scores with a low GPA, your scores might also persuade you to think more critically about why you’re not doing well in school.
-High scores mean that you’re actually very capable, and they may make you realize that your academic potential is greater than you thought.
+If you have a low GPA, you should take your SAT scores more seriously as a measurement of your ability.
+High scores can make a big impact on your chances of college admission even if your overall performance in high school wasn't great.
+If you earn high scores with a low GPA, your scores might also compel you to think more critically about why you're doing poorly in school.
+High scores might indicate that your academic potential is greater than you thought.

 Your Scores Are Especially High or Low

-If you have extreme SAT scores (outside of the average range of 1300-1800) they can be a more useful measurement of your abilities.
-If your score is in the lowest 25 percent, you might think more about whether you have any major knowledge gaps you need to address that might cause you problems later in college.
-If your score is in the highest 75 percent, you can assume that you have fairly strong reasoning abilities and knowledge of basic high school subject matter.
+If you have extreme SAT scores (outside the average range of 1000-1100), they may be a more useful measurement of your abilities.
+If your score is lower than 1000, consider whether you have any major knowledge gaps you need to address that might cause you problems later in college.
+If your score is higher than 1100, you can assume that you have fairly strong reasoning abilities and knowledge of basic high school subject matter.

 If your scores are XTREME, you should pay more attention to them.

-Your SAT Scores Are a Less Useful Measurement for You If:
+SAT Scores Are a Less Useful Measurement If:

-If you’re planning on applying to colleges that don’t require you to submit your SAT scores, you don’t need to consider the SAT strongly as a measurement of your ability.
-You don’t have to show your scores to these colleges if you don’t want to, so they won’t negatively affect your chances of admission.
+If you're planning on applying to colleges that don't require you to submit SAT scores, there's no need to consider the SAT as a measurement of your ability.
+You don't have to show your scores to these colleges if you choose not to, so your performance won't impact your chances of admission negatively.

 You Have a High GPA

-Even if you have an SAT score that’s not stellar, you will most likely be able to get into college based on your high GPA.
-You may still have some trouble if your SAT score is in the below average range (lower than a 1500).
-However, if you have a low SAT score and a high GPA, this might mean that the SAT isn’t a particularly helpful way for you to measure your academic abilities.
+Even if you have an SAT score that's not stellar, you'll most likely be able to get into college based on your high GPA.
+You may still have some trouble if your SAT score is below average (lower than 1000).
+However, if you have a low SAT score and a high GPA, this might mean that the SAT isn't a useful way for you to measure your academic abilities.

-The Bottom Line: You Shouldn’t Judge Yourself Too Harshly Based on your SAT Scores
+The Bottom Line: Don't Judge Yourself too Harshly Based on Your SAT Scores

 Not sure whether your SAT score is "good enough"?
 Read my article on the different ways you might define a good SAT score based on your personal goals.

-If you're trying to raise your scores, check out these fifteen tips that will help you do better on the SAT without too much extra studying.
+If you're trying to raise your scores, check out these 15 tips that will help you do better on the SAT without too much extra studying.